s-yadav/react-number-format/documentation/v5/docs/props.md

 This handler provides access to any values changes in the input field and is triggered only when a prop changes or the user input changes.
 It provides two arguments namely the [valueObject](quirks#values-object) as the first and the [sourceInfo](quirks#sourceInfo) as the second.
 The [valueObject](quirks#values-object) parameter contains the `formattedValue`, `value` and the `floatValue` of the given input field.
 The [sourceInfo](quirks#sourceInfo) contains the `event` Object and a `source` key which indicates whether the triggered change is due to an event or a prop change.
 This is particularly useful in identify whether the change is user driven or is an uncontrolled change due to any prop value being updated.

 :::info
 If you are using `values.value` which is non formatted value as numeric string.
-Make sure to pass valueIsNumericString to be true.
+Make sure to pass valueIsNumericString to be true if any of the format prop as number on it.
+See [valueIsNumericString](#valueisnumericstring-boolean) for more details.
 :::

 ```js